 For example, in April 2013 BART created a rough wooden prototype of bike racks for the new train cars.
 We then asked the BART Bicycle Task Force to bring their bikes and try out the bike rack.
 The process of trying out the bike rack with various types of bikes helped BART gather useful feedback about what works and what could be changed to make the bike rack work better.

-We need your help on anohter prototype we've developed!
+We need your help on another prototype we've developed!

 The new train cars will include 6 interior digital screens (located next to side doors) that will display a dynamic system map, the next stop, courtesy reminders and saftey information.
 BART is excited about using these screens to improve customers' BART experience!
-Click here to view a sample loop of the proposed style and content on the screens (for highest resolution, select the systems symbol on the video toolbar and adjust quality to 720p or higher).
+View a sample loop below of the proposed style and content on the screens.
 The station map on the left tells you where you are, while the right hand side of the screen shows the next stop and other information.

 Does the info on the screen provide you with what you need?
 Please Email BART with your feedback.